Luigi Barzini Jr.: Panay incident

 As the Corriere della Sera Asian correspondent, he went to China.
 On 11 December 1937, he was aboard the USS Panay on the Yangtze Patrol in Nanking at the prompting of George Atcheson, a U.S. Embassy official.
-Also aboard were Universal News cameraman Norman Alley, Movietone News' Eric Mayell, the New York Timess Norman Soong, Collier's Weekly correspondent Jim Marshall, and La Stampa correspondent Sandro Sandri.
+Also aboard were Universal News cameraman Norman Alley, Movietone News' Eric Mayell, the New York Timess Norman Soong, Collier's Weekly correspondent Jim Marshall, and La Stampa correspondent Sandro Sandri it.
 Atcheson had invited them aboard the Panay so that they could document the fall of the city from relative safety.
 The four journalists had been covering the ongoing Japanese invasion of China in the mid-1930s, and found themselves in the thick of things in early December 1937 as Japanese forces moved on Nanking.

 According to Alley, writing in his memoir I Witness, Atcheson proclaimed that aboard the gunboat the group would be "as safe as you would be on good old American soil."
 Little did any of them know that in just a week's time, the Panay would be attacked and sunk, Sandri killed, and that they would witness the Rape of Nanking.

 During the attack Barzini, although wounded, performed heroically helping to bring the wounded ashore and providing first aid to the best of his ability.
 As Sandri, known as "the Floyd Gibbons of Italy," was stretched out in the reeds with excruciatingly painful, fatal stomach wounds, Barzini could only comfort him with an occasional cigarette and a word from time to time.
 This episode of the incident was captured on Alley's and Mayell's cameras and in a 1937 Wide World Photos shot titled "Consoling dying Panay victim".